 84 Kutiya literally means 84 huts.
 84 is a number that represents the base numeral of the number of species we believe to exist on this earth 84,00,000.
-In the Indian belief system, you take birth in as many species or yonis as we call them before you return to human life.
+In the Indian belief system, you take birth to as many species or yonis as we call them before you return to human life.
 So, when I heard of 84 Kutir in Rishikesh, I was intrigued.
 In the same breath, I was also told it used to be the Beatles Ashram.
 Connecting the dots, I figured out that this is erstwhile Maharishi Mahesh Yogi Ashram.

-My car stopped right in front of the Ashram Gate that had a small ticket window.
+My car stopped right in front of the Ashram Gate which had a small ticket window.
 I bought my ticket and asked a few questions, but all of my questions were met with stubborn silence.
-I could not see any other tourist around.
+I could not see any other tourists around.
 Anyway, I started hiking the steep gradient that was to lead to the actual gate of the ashram.
 A leaflet with the ticket told me that the place is a part of Rajaji Tiger Reserve.

 History of 84 Kutiya

 Apparently, Maharishi Mahesh Yogi first visited the land in 1960.
 He was enchanted and requested the then UP forest department to lease him 15 acres of land overlooking the Ganga.
 The land was leased for 40 years in 1961.
 It was in the late 1960s that the ashram gained prominence.

 After which the Maharishi Mahesh Yogi – the founder of Ashram moved his activities westwards, primarily in Europe.
 Ashram may have stayed operational but eventually, it was abandoned in the 1990s and the buildings slowly started their journey to becoming ruins.
 The land reverted back to the forest department in the early 2000s.

 Read More – Safari at Rajaji National Park

 Thankfully, the administration of Rajaji Tiger Reserve has decided to convert this into a ticketed tourist destination.